LL-Pengfei/CS2113T-AY1920S1-Webpage-Personal/admin/project-deliverables.md

 * The Developer Guide (DG) of the product should match the proposed v2.0 of the product and should be in sync with the current version of the product.
 * {{ icon_important_big_red }} **The appendix named _Instructions for Manual Testing_** of the Developer Guide should include testing instructions to **cover the features of each team member**.
 There is no need to add testing instructions for existing features if you did not touch them.<br>
   :bulb: What to include in the appendix _Instructions for Manual Testing_?
 This appendix is meant to give some guidance to the tester to chart a path through the features, and provide some important test inputs the tester can copy-paste into the app.
 There is no need to give a long list of test cases including all possible variations.
 It is upto the tester to come up with those variations.
 However, if the instructions are inaccurate or deliberately misses/mis-states information to make testing harder %%&nbsp;i.e. annoys the tester%%, the tester can report it as a bug %%&nbsp;(because flaws in developer docs are considered as bugs)%%.
-* Ensure the exported DG parts included in PPPs match the product precisely, as PPPs will be used by peer evaluators (and ==any inaccuracy in the content will be considered bugs==).
+* Ensure the DG parts included in PPPs match the product precisely, as PPPs will be used by peer evaluators (and ==any inaccuracy in the content will be considered bugs==).

 </span>